 The lectures is tentatively titled 'Dronehenge: a discovery that radically changes our view of the Neolithic landscape of Brú na Bóinne'.

 The talk will be introduced by Paul Muldoon, which is a huge honour for me.
 I am currently working on the completion of my new book about the discovery of Dronehenge, which is due for publication in early November.
 My first visit to the USA will be a tremendous opportunity to speak about this wonderful discovery and what it means for our understanding of the Boyne valley landscape.
+UPDATE: The Dronehenge book is gone to print and I should have copies available around 21st October.
+You can pre-order a signed copy of the book through my secure shop at this page.

 See details of the talk on the Princeton University website here.